WebDevLuke/OrionBP/README.md

 - Any misc files you have in the root of `/dev/` (unmodified)

-## Grid system
+## Grid System

 On build SASS auto generates all the required classes you will need to construct grids.
-Below are a few practical examples using the grid outlined in [Framework configuration](#framework-configuration)
+Below are a few practical examples using the grid outlined in [Framework Configuration](#framework-configuration)

 #### Basic Grid